-A Better Understanding Of Brain Changes And Experts Testimony After Some Accidents.
+A Better Understanding Of Brain Changes And Expert’s Testimony After Some Accidents

-You may be in the middle of a court case and wonder why you incur all of these medical and other experts' costs.
-“Why can’t I just hire my family doctor to prove my brain injury damages?," you ask.
+You may be in the middle of a court case and wonder why you incur all these medical and other expert costs.
+“Why can’t I hire my family doctor to prove my brain injury damages?“ you ask.
 Let’s try and answer all these questions and help you get through this tough time in the evolution of your lives as a couple.

 There is a high chance that the accident affected aspects of your brain function.
 Medical science is now catching up with the many effects of head injuries.
 This especially goes for cases in which a patient suffered multiple brain impacts of head injuries over a short or long period.
 Such Traumatic Brain Injuries, or TBIs, are essential in understanding how the brain works and how to recover after them.
 I am a California brain injury attorney, Michael Ehline.

 As part of my legal practice in Los Angeles County, I hire expert witnesses to prove damages in brain injury lawsuits.
 Some of these experts are brain injury physicians and neurologists.
-Others are life care planners, economists, and other top-notch physicians accredited in their area of medicine, engineering science, or other specialties.
+Others are life care planners, economists, and other top-notch physicians accredited in their areas of medicine, engineering science, or other specialties.

-Concussions, Brain Injuries, And Proving Loss Of Consortium.
+Concussions, Brain Injuries, And Proving Loss Of Consortium

 How Is Loss Of Consortium Defined Legally?

-Under CACI jury instruction 3920 the Non-Economic Damage of Loss of Consortium is defined as:
+Under CACI jury instruction 3920, the Non-Economic Damage of Loss of Consortium is defined as:

 [Name of plaintiff] claims that [he/she] has been harmed by the injury to [his/her] [husband/wife].
 If you decide that [name of injured spouse] has proved [his/her] claim against [name of defendant], you also must decide how much money, if any, will reasonably compensate [name of plaintiff] for loss of [his/her] [husband/wife]’s companionship and services, including: